 Did you know that 1 in 3 men has or has had premature ejaculation at least once in their life?
 It involves a loss of control when reaching climax, meaning a man ejaculates sooner than desired or within an average of fewer than 3 minutes.

 In the face of this concern, only 20% of men seek help from a specialist or someone close to talk about it, while for the rest, it remains a taboo subject.
 It’s time to normalize it!
 That’s why we bring you this article with everything you need to know (and some advice) about premature ejaculation.
 Are you ready to get answers?

 What is Premature Ejaculation?
+When is it Considered?

 “It is characterized by ejaculation that occurs before, or within a very short duration after, starting vaginal penetration or other similar sexual stimulation”

 However, this doesn’t mean that all men experience the same degree or type of premature ejaculation.
 Do you know how many types there are?

 When it comes to male health, premature ejaculation is a quite common issue.
 That’s why there are several grades based on the level of premature ejaculation: